Aarogyaa Bharat

 5. Bathroom and Safety Aids

-• Anti-slip mats in bathrooms
+• Anti-slip mats in bathrooms and near the bed

-• Handrails near toilets and showers
+• Grab bars or handrails near toilets and showers

-6. Wound and Personal Care Supplies
+6. Wound Care and Personal Care Supplies

-• Sterile dressings, antiseptics, and bandages
+• Sterile dressings, bandages, and antiseptic solutions

-• Gloves, masks, and hand sanitizers
+• Disposable gloves, masks, and hand sanitizers

-• Adult diapers or urinals if required
+• Adult diapers, bed protectors, or urinals if required

 7. Emergency Kit